tuva-health/docs/docs/getting-started/mapping-guide.md

   end as claim_type
 ```

-Data Quality Intelligence checks that every row in the `medical_claim` table
+DQI checks that every row in the `medical_claim` table
 has a populated `claim_type` from one of the accepted values
 for this field ('institutional', 'professional', 'undetermined')
 and that the value of this field is
 consistent across all lines for a given `claim_id`.

 #### person_id
 A new patient identifier field named `person_id` has been added to the Tuva data model for both claims and clinical sources.
 This is a required field and cannot be null.
 If you bought the Tuva MPI Engine or have your own patient matching solution, this field should be populated with the UUID (Universally Unique Identifier).
-If you do not have a UUID, we recommend mapping the source patient identifier to this field (`member_id` for claims, patient_id for `clincal`).
+If you do not have a UUID, we recommend mapping the source patient identifier to this field (`member_id` for claims, `patient_id` for clinical).

 #### member_id
 This field is a string that links each row to a given member.